cloudmesh-community/book/chapters/quick222.md

 In the following calendar we put in the last day of the week when the assignments are typically due

+:o: The list of activities listed at this time does not yet include the lectures, and will be updated once we have them finalized.

 * Week 1: Jan 11

+   *Logistic:*

    Get familiar with the class structure.

    Read: Preface; Class Overview; Start reviewing your python knowledge